wjtje/svelte-kaios/README.md

 ## Notes

-The dev build isn't working on a physical device, please use the production build if you are testing it on a physical device.
+- The dev build isn't working on a physical device, please use the production build if you are testing it on a physical device.
+- The status bar component doesn't work on a physical device, this component is only intendent as a development tool.
+DO NOT USE THIS IN PRODUCTION.